Apache Kafka

 Virtual memory handling (recommended)

-Kafka brokers make heavy use of the OS page cache to maintain performance.
+Apache Kafka brokers make heavy use of the OS page cache to maintain performance.
 They never normally explicitly issue a command to ensure messages have been persisted to disk (sync

 ), relying instead on the underlying OS to ensure that larger chunks (pages) of data are persisted from the page cache to the disk when the OS deems it efficient and/or necessary to do so.
-As such, there is a range of runtime kernel parameter tuning that is recommended to set on machines running Kafka to improve performance.
+As such, there is a range of runtime kernel parameter tuning that is recommended to be set on machines running Apache Kafka to improve performance.

 To configure these settings, one can write them to /etc/sysctl.conf